Growing-Beyond-Earth/GettingStarted/README.md

 else:
   print("Done toggling ")
  ```
+Click the Green Play button to Run

+The LED should be toggling on and off.

-Now lets make the LED fade in and out using Pulse width modulation (PWM) as we move foeard the next best thing is to start comenting you code.
+Now lets make the LED fade in and out using Pulse width modulation (PWM) as we move foeard the next best thing is
+to start comenting your code.
 Moving foward all the examples will have the expxlantion in the code.

 In order to use PWM in MicroPython, we will use just three instructions:
 ```
-from machine import Pin , PWM

 pwm = PWM  (  Pin  (  16  )  ) # GPIO #

 pwm. freq  (  100000  ) # 100kHz Frequency